State-Continuity Approximation of Markov Decision Processes via Finite Element Methods for Autonomous System Planning: Methodology

 with boundary conditions

-where $\mu_s^{\pi}$ and $\sigma_s^\pi$ indicate that $\mu_s$ and $\sigma_s$ are obtained under the policy $\pi$.
-The condition (\ref{boundary-condition-a}) is a type of homogeneous Neumann condition, and (\ref{boundary-condition-b}) can be thought of as a Dirichlet condition in literature \cite{Evens2010}.
-In practice, we assume that the solutions to the above diffusion type PDE (\ref{diffusion-pde}) with boundary conditions exist.
-The relevant conditions for a well-posed PDE can be found in \cite{Evens2010}.
+where $\mu_s^{\pi}$ and $\sigma_s^\pi$ indicate that $\mu_s$ and $\sigma_s$ are obtained under the policy $\pi$; \RE{$v_g$ is the value at the goal state.} The condition (\ref{boundary-condition-a}) is a type of homogeneous Neumann condition, and (\ref{boundary-condition-b}) can be thought of as a Dirichlet condition~\cite{Evens2010}.
+We assume that the solution to the above Eq.~\eqref{diffusion-pde} with boundary conditions~\eqref{boundary-condition} exists.
+Other conditions for a well-posed PDE can be found in \cite{Evens2010}.

-We emphasize that Eq. (\ref{diffusion-pde}) is obtained on discrete spatial state in $\mathbb{S}\subset\Omega$, i.e., the parameters $\mu_s$ and $\sigma_s$ and $R(s, \cdot)$ take values in $\mathbb{S}$ only.
-This is because the Taylor expansions (\ref{bellman-pde}) are only performed on the discrete values $s\in\mathbb{S}$.
-We need to construct a continuous solution with desired theoretical guarantees on the entire domain $\Omega$.
-In the next section, we will introduce a finite element method to perfectly achieve our objectives in our setting.

-We make a final comment in this section.
-The problem here appears relevant to the numerical methods for differential equation in an opposite sense: in numerical methods, we have a well defined differential equation from the beginning, then discretize the domain to obtain the parameter values on each discrete point, and finally compute the solution.
-In our problem, we obtain parameters on each discrete point first, assuming a solution exists, and finally construct a continuous solution on the entire space.
+It is generally impossible to \Wording{obtain closed-form} solution to Eq.~\eqref{diffusion-pde}.
+One must resort to certain numerical methods.
+Next we will introduce a finite element method to construct the solution.
+The method just happens to leverage the linear approximation to the value function introduced in Section \ref{sec:value-fn-approximation}, and perfectly serves our objectives.